kissyourmisery/thesushi/README.md

+No more wasting time trying to add employees individually into all the communication channels!
-An employee management tool that allows you to easily add/remove employers into various social channels.
+SUSHI is an HR management tool that allows small business owners to easily add/remove employees into various social channels.

 How it works:
 1. Sign up as a user